 In 2012, I decided to enter the first “This is Retail” video competition hosted by the National Retail Federation.
 The idea was to encourage small retailers to show how their businesses were essential to their communities.
 My husband and I shot the video on an iPhone, edited it on our laptop, wrote our own music and relied on our Market Alley Wines customers to tell their stories.
 They truly made it their own and when time came for online voting, the entire community came out in force.
 Round after round, our little 90-second video fought on, taking down giants like Macy’s in New York City.
-Finally, we hit the final three and I got to fly to Washington, D.C. for the awards ceremony and to lobby Congress on the importance of small town retail.
+Finally, we hit the final three and I was flown to Washington, D.C. for the awards ceremony and lobbied Congress on the importance of small town retail.
 I walked away with a $10,000 cash prize (which I invested back in the business) and the knowledge that I had the best, most loyal customers in the world.
-The photo to the left is me holding an ad in Politico magazine.
+The photo to the left is me holding an ad for the retail contest in Politico magazine.

 In 1989, sociologist Ray Oldenburg coined the term “Third Place” in his book “The Great Good Place.”
 A Third Place is a place to socialize, to relax, to converse and to be an active part of a community - but it’s not home or work.
 I worked hard to grow Market Alley Wines into a Third Place for the Monmouth region, and the social benefits were amazing.
 MAW was a place to make friends, with regular customers welcoming new folks into the fold.
 It was a place of conversation and an equal playing field for all, with no class distinction - a place where a blue collar factory worker could talk rock ’n roll with a college president.
 It was a place where the community came alive.

 As the owner of Market Alley Wines, I never missed an opportunity to teach and engage the community.
 I taught Wine Appreciation at Monmouth College (for credit!) and offered the same class to the community every year.
 I mentored entrepreneurial students and well as other businesses.
-Sponsored and judged of Shops of Monmouth Small Business Competition.
-Organized, hosted and catered multiple events including multi-course wine dinners, retirement parties, showers, weddings and reunions.
-Hosted numerous charity events that raised thousands of dollars for local organizations.
+I sponsored and judged of Shops of Monmouth Small Business Competition and organized, hosted and catered multiple events including multi-course wine dinners, retirement parties, showers, weddings and reunions.
+I also hosted numerous charity events that raised thousands of dollars for local organizations.

-Partner in a woman-owned craft cannabis growing operation - from concept to creation - with a mission of commitment, compassion and community.
+Partner in a women-owned craft cannabis growing operation - from concept to creation - with a mission of commitment, compassion and community.
 Created business plan, investor deck, marketing plan and employee handbook.
-In charge of social media marketing and monthly e-newsletter as well as creating and editing all corporate documents.
+In charge of social media marketing, growing brand awareness, and writing and editing a monthly e-newsletter as well as creating and editing all business documents.

 High-touch customer service with knowledge of over 250 artisans and their techniques.
 Responsible for artistic display updates and arrangements.
-Meet or exceed daily sales goals, open and close gallery.
+Met or exceeded daily sales goals, opened and closed gallery.
 Began at Oceanic Arts, promoted to Breach the Moon.

-Managed the day-to-day store operations, maintained high store standards and conditions, and fostered a positive environment, which provided consistent fast, efficient, and friendly service.
-Created the tone and personality of the store by being an advocate of training, customer service, product knowledge and education, and a demonstrated commitment to the mission of Contrast Coffee.
+Managed the day-to-day store operations, maintained high store standards and conditions, created the tone and personality of the store by being an advocate of training, customer service, product knowledge and education, and a demonstrated commitment to the mission of Contrast Coffee.
 Responsible for hiring, training and performance management of all staff, inventory management, customer service, and creation of store goals and promotions to maximize profits.
-Responsible for leading all team members in the efficient and profitable operation.
 Living proof that gray is the new green.

-Developed a detailed data-based business plan for a multi-service wine shop.
-Opened shop featuring bottled wine, craft beer, high-end distilled bourbons, ryes and scotches, wine by the glass, small-plate snacks, retail sales, live music and special events.
+Developed a detailed data-based business plan for a multi-service wine shop featuring bottled wine, craft beer, high-end distilled bourbons, ryes and scotches, wine by the glass, small-plate snacks, retail sales, live music and special events.
 Doubled size of store and seating in early 2014.
-Trained and managed staff (as well as numerous interns) focused on excellence in customer service.
+Trained and managed staff (as well as numerous interns) with a focus on excellence in customer service.
+Taught a Wine Appreciation class at Monmouth College and to our local community.
 Won numerous local, regional and national awards.
 Developed exit plan and successfully sold business (due to relocation to Upper Peninsula Michigan) in June 2017.

 Responsible for census building and promoting a positive image of the facility.
 Organized community events.
 Built and maintained relationships with community leaders, health care professionals and seniors.
 Gave presentations about long-term health care.